TeamAwesomeQuackers/NLP_Project/README.md

 # Steps to Reproduce

-To run the `Final_Report.ipynb` notebook on your own computer you will need to:
+To run the `Final_NLP_Project.ipynb` notebook on your own computer you will need to:

  1. Read this README.md (check!)
  2. Download the whole repository